jthack/hydeout/_posts/2022-09-29-how-to-create-ai-art.md

 ---

 ![](https://i.imgur.com/4yAgZMY.jpg){: width="300" }
-Generating Hacker art via AI has been a passion of mine for a few months.
-I was accepted into Dalle 2's Beta pretty early.
+Generating hacker art via AI has been a passion of mine for a few months.
+I was accepted into DALL·E 2's Beta pretty early.
 I learned how it worked and to optimize my creations.

-Midjourney was around at that time, and I hopped over to try it out.
-It's what I primarily use these days due to the unlimited generations for $30.
-I've kept up with the AI art scene.
+Midjourney was around at that time so I tried it as well.
+It's where I make everything now due to the unlimited generations for $30.
+I've kept up with the AI art progression.
 I often get asked how to generate AI art.
-This is a guide I hope will be useful to all those people.
+This is a guide to answer just that question.

 *Note: The AI art stuff is changing really fast.
 New models and new features are added all the time.
 If any of this is incorrect, feel free to ping me on twitter, but no promises on keeping it up to date.*